Toya-gif/Module-3/3A STRING - FIND AND REPLACE.md

 Start

-Declare a string variable str
+Declare a string variable stri

 Input a string from the user and store it in str